 I layered the botanicals with the pre-treated, still wet paper, added a piece of corrugated card board on the top and bottom of the bundle and used binder clips to hold it all together.

 Step 3: Steaming

-I have an electric turkey roasting pan set up on my back porch so that I can make these prints whenever the mood takes me.
-I place a brick in the bottom, so the bundle doesn’t touch the metal because it will burn.
-I add a couple inches of water and heat until the water is simmering.
+Lucky for me, I have an electric turkey roasting pan set up on my back porch so that I can make these prints whenever the mood takes me.
+I place a brick in the bottom so the bundle doesn’t touch the metal because it will burn, and I add a couple inches of water and heat it until the water is simmering.
 Then I place the clipped bundles on the bricks and weigh them down with more bricks.
 I steam it with the lid on for 2 hours, checking the water level periodically so that it doesn’t run dry.

 Step 4: Reveal the Prints

-I remove the bundle using a heat proof glove and allow to cool for an hour.
-I carefully remove the clips and unpeel the layers.
-I like to do this while it’s still wet because if you allow the leaves to dry, often they will permanently stick to the paper.
+I remove the bundle using a heat-proof glove and allow it to cool for an hour.
+Then I carefully remove the clips and unpeel the layers.
+I like to do this while it’s still wet because if you allow the leaves to dry, they will often permanently stick to the paper.
 Here’s a video of the unveiling: